645AR

-645AR is a rapper based in Atlanta, Georgia.
-Best known for his use of a high-pitched voice, definitive of the hip hop style dubbed "squeak rap", he has released singles with artists such as Danny Brown, Tyga, FKA Twigs, Tony Shhnow, BabyTron, Tommy Cash, Valee, and Dorian Electra.
-645AR first started breaking through after the viral success of his 2018 single "Crack", then fully broke with the next year's "4 da Trap".
+Austin Alan Rochez (born September 2, 1997), known professionally as 645AR, is an American rapper based in Atlanta, Georgia.
+Best known for his use of a high-pitched voice, a hallmark of the hip hop style dubbed "squeak rap", he has released singles with artists such as Danny Brown, Tyga, FKA Twigs, Tony Shhnow, BabyTron, Tommy Cash, Valee, and Dorian Electra.
+645AR first gained recognition after his 2018 single "Crack" went viral, and he further solidified his success with the release of "4 da Trap" the following year.
 He subsequently signed with Columbia Records.

 Life and career

-Austin Alan Rochez was born in the South Bronx region of New York City.
+Rochez was born in the South Bronx region of New York City on September 2, 1997.
 At age 11, he moved with his family to the Southern United States, living in Florida for about a year before settling in Smyrna, Georgia, a city just outside of Atlanta.
 While there, he made connections with local rappers such as Lil Yachty through his friendships with JWitDaBeam and Slimesito.
-He returned to New York in 2016 to attend Hostos Community College, playing basketball for the school's team, but his interest in music led him to return to Atlanta where the hip hop scene had been heating up with the advent of trap's rise in popularity.
+He returned to New York in 2016 to attend Hostos Community College, playing basketball for the school's team, but his interest in music led him to return to Atlanta that same year where the hip hop scene had been heating up with the advent of trap's rise in popularity.
 The numbers in his name came from his building number in the Bronx, while the letters are his first and last initials.

-With a few songs under his belt, Rochez realized he needed a way to stand out.
+After producing several songs, Rochez recognized the importance of distinguishing himself.
 He first employed his signature squeaky voice in the 2018 single "Crack".
 The song garnered attention when its video was reposted by fellow New Yorker Lil Tecca, including from the music industry.
 This led to the release of his self-titled debut album in 2019, and the single "4 da Trap" later in the year.
-"4 da Trap" spread virally across the internet, even leading Twitter to suspend 645AR's account because they assumed it was spam.
+"4 da Trap" spread rapidly across the internet, to the extent that Twitter suspended 645AR's account, mistaking it for spam.
 The momentum led the rapper to sign a record deal with Columbia Records.